-We're expanding our online services to support you through this difficult time and ensure you have what you need during lockdown.
+We've expanded our online services to support you and ensure you have what you need during lockdown and social distancing.

-This brand new hub brings together services including free online counselling for people living with HIV, chlamydia and HIV tests through the post, and advice and information online and over the phone.
+This hub brings together services including free online counselling for people living with HIV, chlamydia and HIV testing through the post, and advice and information online and over the phone.

 So please come in and make yourself At Home.